beac0n/ruroco/README.md

 # close ssh, but only for the IP address where the request came from
 close_ssh = "ufw delete allow from $RUROCO_IP proto tcp to any port 22"
 ```

-# security

-A lot of thought has gone into making this tool as secure as possible:

-- The client sends a UDP packet to the server, to which the server never responds.
-So port-scanning does not help an
-  adversary.
-- The server only holds the public key.
-The client uses the private key to send an encrypted packet.
-- Each request that is sent holds the current timestamp and the command that the server should execute.
-  This encrypted packet is only valid for a configurable amount of time.
-- On the server, the service that received the UDP package has as little OS rights as possible (restricted by systemd).
-  After validating the data, the service that received the UDP packet (server) instructs another service (commander) to
-  execute the command.
-So even if the server service is compromised, it can't do anything, because it's rights are
-  extremely limited.
-- Each packet can only be sent once and will be blacklisted on the server.
-- (WIP) To make the service less vulnerable against DoS attacks ...

 # architecture